“The bigger the lies, the more people will tend to believe them”

 For the past 25 years, NITV has used the U.S. Federal Government symbol of the American Bald Eagle as the symbol for NITV.
 Many times people told us they thought NITV was part of the federal government.
 Some told us they bought the CVSA because they thought NITV was part of the government.
 More deception attempted by NITV.

-The current devices (gimmicks) in 2017 from NITV are the FIST, F.A.C.T., CVSA II and AIS.
+The current devices (gimmicks) in 2018 from NITV are the FIST, F.A.C.T., CVSA II and AIS.
 The FIST is the same flawed CVSA technology in a tiny hand held computer.
 FACT is another attempt to try to lure buyers with a gimmick.
 It seems it is only a software addition of a red line at a pattern from a test that indicates if a person is lying.
 Again, flawed technology and flawed training, with any type of gimmick, will NOT produce reliable and accurate lie detection results.
 In 1999, NITV tried to lure buyers with a promise that the new CVSA would tell the examiner the answer.
 But, many years later, NITV was still making that promise.
 In about 2007, the so-called “solution” by NITV to that problem was “FACT”.
 This gimmick that had the CVSA software program make a red line under a pattern that was supposed to indicate a lie to the CVSA examiner.
 That gimmick, like the many others, never had independent studies to verify that claim.
-The CVSA II was only the same flawed CVSA software in a Dell computer.
+The CVSA II was the same flawed CVSA software in a Dell computer.
 The previous computer was a Toshiba.
 According to current documents from NITV, the CVSA program is pre-installed by NITV.
 It cannot be used for other functions as a computer, including connecting to the internet.
 The PSE 7010 allows the computer to do ALL functions of a computer, including connecting to the internet.
 About 2008, it appears because of very poor sales of CVSA for the past 8 years or so, the owner/promotor of NITV put together a 3 day body language course for $400 that he sold as lie detection called AIS.
 The NITV owner states on NITV website the body language type course is for “lie detection”.
 Just like with CVSA, there are NO independent studies to date validating any accuracy on the AIS method.
 The AIS course is taught by two Canadians who are ex-police.
-Their city used to use CVSA, but later stopped using it because they obviously realized the CVSA was not a reliable lie detector.
-If a law enforcement department hosts a AIS course, they get two people trained for free.
+Their city used to use CVSA, but the city later stopped using CVSA because they obviously realized the CVSA was not a reliable lie detector.
+When a law enforcement department hosts a AIS course, they get two people trained for free.
 Another worm on a hook by NITV.
-Many people would ask why would NITV sell a “lie detector” gadget called CVSA for $12,000, $1,300 for their basic training course AND “recertification fees” of $300 per person, every other year, for LIFE, BUT also sell a $400 body language course that NITV claims does lie detection?
+Many people would ask why would NITV sell a “lie detector” gadget called CVSA for $12,000, $1,300 for their basic training course and “recertification fees” of $300 per person, every other year, for life, BUT also sell a $400 body language course that NITV claims does lie detection?
 Why would a person spend all of that money for a CVSA and 6 days of basic training if they only had to spend $400 for a body language course that does lie detection?
-The FACT is the TSA recently stopped using their body language training in 2014 to detect liars because of the extremely poor accuracy of using it.
+TSA stopped using their body language training in 2014 to detect liars because of the extremely poor accuracy of using it.
 According to the GAO, almost $1billion was spent since 2007 for the training of its security.
 About 400 studies, spanning over 60 years, proved body language was no better than a coin toss for accuracy in lie detection.
-NITV charges $600 more for their so-called “advanced” CVSA training course for more money.
-Doesn’t NITV want their examiners to have ALL of the training for accurate lie detection when a CVSA examiner gives a CVSA test?
+NITV charges $500 more for their so-called “advanced” CVSA training course for more money.
+Doesn’t NITV want their examiners to have all of the training for accurate lie detection when they get trained before giving a lie detector test?
 The answer is by giving more courses, NITV forces people to pay more money to NITV.
 Dektor gives the complete training course for PSE and lie detection in our one, 10 day course.
 Dektor wants our PSE examiners to be FULLY trained, NOT partially trained, when they give various PSE tests.
-That is why the PSE system has complete reliability, effectiveness and validity.
+That is why the PSE system has complete reliability, effectivness and validity.